nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/uptime-kuma.md

   <figcaption>Fig. 1: Uptime Kuma Deployment Wizard</figcaption>
 </figure>

-4. Enter the username and password for the default Uptime Kuma user.
-NMaaS will automatically initialize a new user with the specified credentials, and the first run page will be skipped once the application is deployed.
+4. Enter the username and password for the default Uptime Kuma user. nmaas will automatically initialize a new user with the specified credentials, and the first run page will be skipped once the application is deployed.
 The user will be able to directly login.
 5. Enter the password for the API user.
 The API user is different from the Uptime Kuma user.
 The default username for the API user is `admin`.
 This username cannot be changed at the moment.
 6. Finish the deployment process and access the Uptime Kuma web interface and the API's OpenAPI documentation.